johntrendler/learning/index.md

 ---
-title: Welcome to my blog
+title: am I really going to commit to this?
 ---